github-education-resources/guide/docs/index.md

 #### [Forks][forks]

-* Anyone who can see the base repository can see all forks, a.k.a. all students can see one another's work
+* Anyone who can see the base repository can see all forks, i.e. all students can see one another's work.
-* Different solutions can be cross-referenced, encouraging peer learning
+* Different solutions can be cross-referenced, encouraging peer learning.
-* Pull requests can be used for submission and code review
+* Pull requests can be used for submission and code review.
-* Ideal for collaborative assignments, which can act like open source projects
+* Ideal for collaborative assignments, which can act like open source projects.

 #### [Sandboxing][sandboxing]

-* Individuals can only see repositories when explicitly given access, a.k.a. student are blocked from seeing one another's work
+* Individuals can only see repositories when explicitly given access, i.e. students are blocked from seeing one another's work.
-* Extra work to set up
+* Extra work to set up.

 One thing to keep in mind is that there's no shortage of ways for students to share files with one another, so embracing the potential for learning from one another's work through [the forking method][forks] is encouraged :mortar_board: